ciciswann/project-writeups/README.md

 ## Piano LED Visualizer

 A simple project built with a programmable LED strip and Raspberry Pi.
-The LED strip lights up as you play the piano (because who doesn't want their hands to light up while playing?!)
+The LED strip lights up as you play the piano, because who doesn't want their hands to light up while playing?! (me, it's very distracting)

 ### Preview
 *Recording a video of it in action.
 Idk what to play..maybe just hanon exercises.*